Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Reflections and Design Implications

-The embedding of our visualization within the exploratory scripting workflow was an intentional and informed decision, based on both the constraints of our collaborators---using notebooks as a delivery mechanism---and our observations that exploratory performance analysis benefits from the flexibility of scripting.
-Based on our understanding of performance analysis as an inherently exploratory process, we designed the visualization assuming the exploratory workflow of modifying the dataset with Hatchet scripts, doing visual tasks, and then either modifying the dataset again or exporting a subset of the data found during visual exploration.
-We discuss our lessons learned regarding our notebook-embedded design process and evaluation.
+The embedding of our visualization in an exploratory scripting workflow was an intentional and informed decision, based on the constraints of our collaborators---using notebooks as a delivery mechanism---as well as our observations that performance analysis is an inherently exploratory process that can benefit from the flexibility of scripting.
+We designed the visualization for an exploratory workflow of modifying the dataset with Hatchet scripts, doing visual tasks, and then either modifying the dataset again or exporting a subset of it found during visual exploration.
+We discuss our lessons learned regarding our notebook-embedded design process.

-\textbf{Identifying visual or scripting strengths in our task analysis helped us focus and prioritize our design.} Our early interviews with frontline analysts sought to understand the entire performance analysis process, without focusing on CCT visualization in particular.
-By embedding ourselves with the Hatchet team, we were further able to hear feedback regarding not just the visual needs, but how Hatchet scripting is used in workflows and what requests there were of the library as a whole.
-From this, we developed our task analysis with both scripting and visual tasks.
-We further reflected upon which mode of exploration, scripting or interactive visualization, served the task best.

-By referring to our task analysis, we also avoided adding complex features for a single user, as those were better served under a class of scripting operations.
-This is especially important as our access to frontline analysts was limited in both time and number of people.
-It can be tempting to add features for one person, but as our evaluation showed, the query features were quite diverse among participants.
-We plan to further analysis these queries to determine if more abstract query features, like our metric mass prune, will be helpful, while leaving the specific ones to scripting.

-Feedback from participants during our evaluation largely validated our task assignment choices, though we found evidence for more tasks that spanned both visualization and scripting.
+\inlinehdr{Considering task specificity and frequency helps match tasks to workflow modalities that support them.} Of the possible factors influencing whether a task is better served by scripting or visualization, we used task specificity, frequency, and suitability as described in Section~\ref{sec:taskapproach} to make our determinations.
+Feedback from participants largely validated our task assignment choices, though we found evidence for having more tasks supported by both modalities.
 Even in these cases, participants' prioritizations followed our task analysis.

-\textbf{There were benefits and drawbacks to using Jupyter as a platform for our HPC audience.
-It is unclear how visualizations should be delivered in this domain.} Jupyter notebooks are a delivery mechanism for the Hatchet team within their organization.
-The notebooks with new Hatchet feature examples are uploaded to a performance analysis portal where developers discover them and if helpful to their analysis, use them.
-The online portal also has web-based visualizations supporting other analysis tasks.
-During our evaluation, one participant (P4) noted the importance of this online availability, because notebooks sent other ways would be more easily lost.